Spencer Sommers

 Over nearly a decade in community development, Sommers has helped lead initiatives that turned ideas into results, with a particular focus on downtown Aberdeen’s revitalization.
 He has played a central role in the planning and design of many of the buildings contributing to Aberdeen’s growth and quality of life, including the K.O.
 Lee Library, Citizens Bank building, NSU Business and Health Innovation Center, and Dacotah Bank Stadium.

 His leadership in community development has earned him national recognition as an Emerging City Champion by the Knight Foundation, as well as honors such as one of Prairie Business Four Under 40 and an Emerging Leader at the Community Champions Awards.
-He has shared his expertise on rural and small-city revitalization at the National AIA Conference on Architecture, AIA state chapter conferences, and regional placemaking forums across the United States.
+He has shared his expertise on rural and small-city revitalization at the National AIA Conference on Architecture, AIA state chapter conferences, and regional placemaking forums across the US.

 Sommers is committed to practical, fiscally responsible solutions grounded in long-term planning and measurable results for the people of District 3.